|

 - 3–7 years of OS/security updates from major brands in this segment.

-These trends make the best camera phone under $800 USA an attractive sweet spot for creators who want flagship-level imaging without flagship price tags.
+These trends make the best camera phones under $800 USA an attractive sweet spot for creators who want flagship-level imaging without flagship price tags.

 Top picks — Comparison table (quick scan)